As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 - Giving your dog certain supplements is highly recommended.
 However, you should do it in moderation considering that some supplements have excessive amounts of vitamin A & D as well as other minerals that may be toxic to your dog.
 For instance, too much vitamin D in dogs is linked to a wide range of health issues including vomiting, weaknesses, increased urination, loss appetite, constant thirst, and seizures among others.

-- Don’t assume that foods with lots of ingredients are the best.
+- Here is another shocking truth about dog food: foods with lots of ingredients are not necessarily the best.
 A bigger percentage of dog food manufacturers may list some ingredients on their diets for marketing purposes (to increase the appeal of the diets to dog owners).
 For instance, many manufacturers tend to list fresh meat as the first ingredient in their dog foods simply because they know that dog owners are looking for meat in dog food ingredients.
 So, be cautious with diets with a lot of ingredients as some of the ingredients may have no proven benefits or maybe in minuscule amounts to offer any tangible benefits to your dog.
 Additionally, you should understand that more ingredients mean more quality control for the products to adhere to AAFCO regulation—which translates to more time and expenses on the manufacturer’s part.
 The best thing is to choose dog food diets with high-quality ingredients or diets from companies that are known to have the expertise to put a number of ingredients in a way that can meet most of your dog’s nutritional requirements.

 - Raw fish can cause thiamine (or vitamin B1) deficiency in dogs.
 Common signs of thiamine deficiency include abnormal posture, anorexia, weakness, seizures, and even death.